Learning environments for education outcomes

 It is important that a school’s physical environments (both the buildings and the general school site) are fit for purpose.
 This means that they are safe, comfortable and aligned to the educational vision of the school.

-SEPE replaces the Innovative Learning Environment (ILE) Assessment Tool, which was previously part of the 10YPP process.
-SEPE builds on lessons learned from the previous tool, and was developed in consultation with school leaders, educational consultants and design professionals.
+SEPE replaces the innovative learning environment assessment tool, which was previously part of the 10YPP process.
+SEPE builds on lessons learned from the previous tool and was developed in consultation with school leaders, educational consultants and design professionals.